Legal

 Guard platform users: When you use the Guard platform, we collect your name, email address, and role as provided by your organisation's administrator.
 We also collect usage data related to your interactions with the Guard dashboard.

-3. How we collect personal information
+4. How we collect personal information

-4. Why we collect personal information
+6. Why we collect and use personal information

-We collect and use personal information to provide and operate Guard, respond to enquiries, manage accounts, generate compliance reports and audit evidence, send service-related communications, improve our products, and comply with our legal obligations.
+We collect and use personal information to provide and operate Guard, respond to enquiries, manage and provision accounts, generate compliance reports and audit evidence, send service-related communications, improve our products, and comply with our legal obligations.

 We do not use personal information collected through the Guard proxy for marketing, profiling, or any purpose other than providing the Guard service.

-5. How we store and protect personal information
+9. How we store and protect personal information

 We protect personal information using encryption at rest (customer-managed encryption keys), encryption in transit (TLS 1.2+), VPC Service Controls, role-based access controls (Firebase Authentication), Cloud IAP for administrative access, and regular security assessments.

-6. How long we keep personal information
+11. How long we keep personal information

 Website enquiry data: 24 months, then deleted unless there is an ongoing business relationship.